Gentle/Slow Flow Yoga

 The class fee works on a sliding scale.
-There are 3 tiers of fees for classes based upon the attendees access to economic resources.
 The system works on trust, it’s an honor system, there’s no requirement to prove financial hardship.
-Those who can afford to pay more will be helping those who cannnot.
+Those who can afford to pay more will be helping those who cannot.
 You may register for a class by using our online booking system.

 For more information about sliding scale please read this article:

 The current breakeven point is apx.
 8 attendees at an avg. of $8.50/person.

 All extra funds are used for providing access to students with economic barriers.
 Free classes are offered occasionally and at other locations; watch our web page for details.

 The object is to provide access to as many people as possible while still paying the teacher a living wage and covering all overhead.
 For this to succeed the classes not only have to be interesting and engaging but truly a community effort for success.